Gleejr/Configure-ad/README.md

 </p>

 <p>
-15. Grab the public IP address of the 2nd virtual machine (Client-1) running Windows 10 Pro and open remote desktop.
-Input the IP address, username, and password to take control of the virtual machine.
+15. Retrieve the public IP address of the second virtual machine (Client-1) running Windows 10 Pro.
+Open Remote Desktop and enter the IP address along with the username and password to assume control of the virtual machine.
 </p>

 <p>